Wilson-Chu/Library/README.md

 Future improvements:
 -expand functionality to also track movies, TV shows, video games, subscription services (Netflix, Spotify, Crave, etc.)
--add thumbnails to showcase each piece of content added (APIs?)
+-add thumbnails to showcase each piece of content added (API for this?)
 -personal rating system for content???
 -long-future: search functionality from an existing database (API?)
+-add OAuth per account